ldt4ssc/ldt4ssc.github.io/docs/resources_content/non_tech_resources.md

 Prototyping turns a theoretical concept into a tangible proof of feasibility.
 Rather than building a finished service, this phase focuses on rapidly testing a solution on a limited scope, using real data and confronting assumptions with technical, functional, and human realities.
 While not always mandatory—especially if existing market solutions already fit the need—prototyping often provides valuable insights before large-scale deployment.
 Its purpose is twofold: to show that the idea works and to confirm that it brings real value to users.
 This iterative, frugal approach enables quick learning while preparing the foundations for a scalable deployment.

-**Prerequisites**
+📋 **Prerequisites**

 - A prioritised and formalised use case validated internally
 - Clear functional and technical specifications
 - Identified and accessible datasets in usable form
 - Identified human and technical resources to build the prototype
 - Agreement from a small group of end-users to test the solution under semi-real conditions

-**Objectives**
+🎯 **Objectives**

 - Experiment with concrete solutions using real data and representative users
 - Validate organisational hypotheses
 - Confirm technical feasibility (data access, processing, flow integration, result display, etc.)
 - Confirm or refine design choices based on practical feedback
 - Prepare the conditions for future deployment (technical, organisational, legal)

-**Stakeholders to engage**
+👥 **Stakeholders to Engage**

 - A project manager
 - Business referents to test and validate functionalities
 - A data engineer or developer to integrate data and build the prototype
 - A UX/UI designer or facilitator (if possible) to ensure clear user journeys
 - An IT or infrastructure consultant to ensure compatibility with the existing environment and support implementation

 ???+ workshop_prototyping "DEFINE Workshops"